Sowmya-090/Analysis-with-sql-and-powerbi/README.md

-# Analysis-with-sql-and-powerbi Axon Analysis
+# Analysis-with-sql-and-powerbi
-# Axon Business Analysis - Capstone Project
+# Axon Business Analysis

 ## 📋 Overview
 This project implements a **Business Intelligence (BI) solution** for Axon, a company selling classic cars.
 Using **Power BI** and **SQL**, the project analyzes and visualizes sales data from a MySQL database, focusing on sales trends, customer behavior, and promotional effectiveness.